From loom spaces to veering triangulations: Loom spaces

 \begin{definition} A rectangle $R$ in $\calL$ is a \emph{south-west face rectangle} if there are $a, b \in (0,1)$ and a continuous extension of $f_R$ to a homeomorphism

 We define the three other types of face rectangle similarly. \end{definition}

+We call edge, face, and tetrahedron rectangles \emph{skeletal} rectangles.
+We do not include cusp rectangles among the skeletal rectangles because they are not uniquely determined by their cusps.

-\begin{lemma} \leavevmode \begin{itemize} \item Every tetrahedron rectangle contains exactly four face rectangles. \item Every tetrahedron rectangle contains exactly six edge rectangles. \item Every face rectangle contains exactly three edge rectangles. \end{itemize} \end{lemma}
+\begin{lemma} \leavevmode \nopagebreak \begin{itemize} \item Every tetrahedron rectangle contains exactly four face rectangles. \item Every tetrahedron rectangle contains exactly six edge rectangles. \item Every face rectangle contains exactly three edge rectangles. \end{itemize} \end{lemma}

 \begin{proof} Suppose that $R$ is a tetrahedron rectangle and let $f_R$ be the given parametrisation.
-There are at most four face rectangles in $R$; each meets three of the four sides of $R$.
+There are at most four face rectangles in $R$; the sides of each intersect three of the four sides of $R$.

 Let $(a, 0)$ and $(c, 1)$ be the missing points on the southern and northern sides.
-Appealing to \refdef{Loom}\refitm{Keane} and breaking symmetry, suppose that $a < c$.
+Appealing to \reflem{Keane} and breaking symmetry, suppose that $a < c$.
 Then

 is one of the desired face rectangles.
 The remaining three are formed similarly.

 The other two statements are proved similarly. \end{proof}

 \begin{lemma} Every face rectangle is contained in exactly two tetrahedron rectangles. \end{lemma}